uviclibraries/vr-360tours/index.md

 ## Why Create VR, AR, & 360 Tours?

 Let's start with some definitions so that we are all on the same page.
-Virtual Reality or VR is a computer-generated simulation of a three-dimensional environment that can be interacted with in a seemingly real or physical way by a person using equipment like VR Goggles.
+- **Virtual Reality** or **VR** is a computer-generated simulation of a three-dimensional environment that can be interacted with in a seemingly real or physical way by a person using equipment like VR Goggles.

-Virtual Reality - Everyone has a turn in the VR Room!
-Google Earth Narrative Map
-Marzipano 360 Tour
-Lapentor 360 Tour
+- **Augmented Reality** or **AR** is...
 Augmented Reality (AR) Activity (coming soon)

-[TOOL NAME](https://TOOL-URL-HERE.org/){:target="_blank"} Desribe the tool and how it can be used.
+- **360 Tours & 360 Video** are...
+Marzipano 360 Tour, Lapentor 360 Tour, Google Earth Narrative Map

 ## Learning objectives